microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

     ...}
     }

-In connection with `reference` Elements, FHIR Resources are defined with `reference` search parameters, which allow querying Resources for references to other Resources.
+In connection with `reference` Elements, FHIR Resources are defined with search parameters that allow querying for references from one Resource to another.

 For example, we could perform a search for all `DiagnosticReport` Resource instances that reference `Patient/f201`: